 |Querying of data||Multi-indexed||Using Key or Scan|

-- Instead of master-slave architecture, Cassandra is established on peer-to-peer architecture ensuring no failure.
+- Instead of master–slave architecture, Cassandra is established on a peer-to-peer architecture ensuring no failure.

-- It also assures phenomenal flexibility as it allows insertion of multiple nodes to any Cassandra cluster in any datacenter.
+- It also assures phenomenal flexibility as it allows the insertion of multiple nodes to any Cassandra cluster in any data center.
 Further, any client can forward its request to any server.

 - Cassandra facilitates extensible scalability and can be easily scaled up and scaled down as per the requirements.
 With a high throughput for read and write operations, this NoSQL application need not be restarted while scaling.